 Collaboration with financial industry players

-In addition to the Evidence for Impact Working Group, 2DII is working with a wide range of financial industry stakeholders to develop the above-mentioned frameworks and tools.
+As well as the Evidence for Impact Working Group, 2DII is working with a wide range of financial industry stakeholders to refine the above-mentioned frameworks and tools.

 Since 2018, for instance, 2DII has worked closely with the “Katowice Pledge Banks” (BBVA, BNP Paribas, ING, Société Générale, and Standard Chartered) to develop new target-setting frameworks and action toolkits for the banking industry.
-Notably, 2DII collaborated with the Katowice Banks and 12 others to road test PACTA for Banks, a first-of-its-kind climate scenario analysis toolkit.
-Since its launch in late 2018, more than 1,500 global financial institutions and dozens of financial supervisors have used the PACTA methodology for investment portfolios, which measures portfolios’ alignment with the Paris Agreement goals and helps investors set new targets.
+Notably, 2DII collaborated with the Katowice Banks and 12 others to road test PACTA for Banks, a climate scenario analysis toolkit that measures portfolio alignment with climate benchmarks.

 2DII is also working on these issues with a network of French financial institutions established as part of Finance ClimAct, a five-year project to help implement the EU Sustainable Finance Action Plan.
-Operationally, 2DII is working with the French Ecological Transition Agency (ADEME) to support French financial institutions in adopting climate targets and decarbonization plans as laid out under Article 173.
-2DII will also work with interested financial institutions to road-test the tools developed as part of the Evidence for Impact work.
+Operationally, 2DII is working with the French Ecological Transition Agency (ADEME) to support French financial institutions in adopting climate targets and decarbonization plans in line with government guidelines.